secretstartups/handbook/content/handbook/product/ux/product-designer/_index.md

 {{< youtube "0lhjzU-QZ2w?start=286&amp;end=359" >}}

-> "Our relationship with uncertainty: When we conduct research and design we have some level of certainty about how effective it’s going to be, but it isn’t until we ship it and get it in the hands of many users that we truly understand how effective the thing is that we designed."
+> "Our relationship with uncertainty: When we conduct research and design we have some level of certainty about how effective it's going to be, but it isn't until we ship it and get it in the hands of many users that we truly understand how effective the thing is that we designed."

 {{< youtube "VrXQiik3Q9U?start=244&amp;end=334" >}}